-Counselors are available for private 30 - 60 minute counseling appointments.
+Counselors are available for individual 30 - 60 minute counseling appointments, in-person or online.
 All students are encouraged to meet with a counselor for educational and career planning.

-Counselors help students write individual educational plans that list all the courses needed and in the correct sequence to reach their educational goals.
-Counselors also guide students in career exploration through the use and analysis of career assessment.
+Counselors help students create individual educational plans that identify all the courses needed and in the correct sequence to reach their educational goals.
+Counselors also guide students in career exploration through the use and analysis of career assessments.

-Students should contact the Counseling Department or the Counseling webpage at www.canyons.edu/counseling to schedule appointments with counselors.
+Students should contact the counseling department or visit the counseling webpage at www.canyons.edu/counseling to schedule appointments with counselors.
 Students should, before the time of their appointments, study this catalog, the catalog of any college or university to which they may seek transfer, and the Schedule of Classes for the upcoming term at College of the Canyons.
-To obtain the most benefit from the appointment, students need to be able to discuss their long-range educational goals as well as the courses desired in the ensuing term.
+To obtain the most benefit from the appointment, students need to be able to discuss their long-range educational and career goals as well as the courses desired in the ensuing term.
 Students are responsible for making final decisions concerning their college programs.

 Counseling classes are taught by counselors and cover such topics as college-success skills, career development, and transfer planning.
-See Schedule of Classes for specific offerings.
-Specialized counseling is also provided through the First Year Promise program, DSP&S, EOPS, ISP, Reentry, Student Athletics and CalWORKs.
+See the Schedule of Classes for specific offerings.
+Specialized counseling is also provided through the Canyons Promise program, DSP&S, EOPS, ISP, Veterans, Student Athletics and CalWORKs, and Foster Youth (RISE).